 Facebook’s Buck and Google’s Bazel

 Google has Blaze internally.
 Ex-Googlers at Facebook (with newfound friends) missed that, wrote Buck and then open-sourced it.
 Google then open-sourced a cut-down Blaze as Bazel.
-These are the two (three including Blaze) are directed graph build systems that allow a large tree of sources to be speedily subset in a compile/test/make-a-binary way.
+These are the two (three including Blaze) directed graph build systems that allow a large tree of sources to be speedily subset in a compile/test/make-a-binary way.

 The omitting of unnecessary compile/test actions achieved by Buck and Bazel works equally well on developer workstations and in the CI infrastructure.